ibexa/documentation-user/docs/getting_started/discover_ui.md

 ## Dashboard

 The first screen that you see after logging in is [Dashboard](dashboard.md).
-It is the default dashboard and contains selected blocks.
+It's the default dashboard and contains selected blocks.

 ![Dashboard](dashboard.png "Dashboard")